games647/UniversalProxy/README.md

 ## How to setup

-1. Build the complete with Maven "mvn clean install"
+1. Build the project using the build.sh file (./build.sh)
-2. Go into "PROJECT/bootstrap/" and copy the waterfall.jar file
+2. Go into "UniversalProxy/Waterfall-Proxy/bootstrap/" and copy the waterfall.jar file
 3. Start a new server using this file
-4. Now go into "PROJECT/module/" copy the files from "/cmd-auth/target/cmd_auth.jar" and "/cmd-server/target/cmd_server.jar"
+4. Now go into "UniversalProxy/Waterfall-Proxy//module/" copy the files from "/cmd-auth/target/cmd_auth.jar" and "/cmd-server/target/cmd_server.jar"
-into the "/modules/" folder of the server
+into the "/modules/" folder of the server.
+(Or symlink it)
 5. Now restart the server
 6. You can now test it ingame using the following commands
 ```/auth clientToken accessToken email```